Quasiparticle Interference Kernel Extraction with Variational Autoencoders via Latent Alignment: EVALUATION EXPERIMENTS

 \begin{itemize} \item \textbf{In-Domain (ID) Setting:} We take $\mathcal{Y}$ and $\mathcal{M}$ corresponding to kernels in the kernel training set and further split them into observed-data training and testing sets.
 This setting evaluates the model's ability to infer seen kernels from unseen observation with unknown scattering centers.

 \item \textbf{Out-of-Domain (OOD) Setting:} We use $\mathcal{Y}$ and $\mathcal{M}$ associated with kernels in the kernel testing set to construct the OOD test set.
-This setup tests the model’s ability to generalize to entirely new kernels and their corresponding QPI patterns, which were not seen during training. \end{itemize} Using the earlier ripple analogy, the ID setting corresponds to inferring \emph{which known stone caused new ripple patterns from different unknown positions or counts}.
-In contrast, OOD setting involves \emph{inferring new, unseen types of stones}, each producing a different fundamental ripple.
+This setup tests the model’s ability to generalize to entirely new kernels and their corresponding QPI patterns, which were not seen during training. \end{itemize} Using the earlier ripple analogy, the ID setting corresponds to inferring \emph{which known stone caused new ripple patterns from different unknown positions}.
+In contrast, OOD setting involves \emph{inferring unseen types of stones}, each producing a different fundamental ripple.

-\textbf{Evaluation Metrics and Baselines.} To quantitatively assess the quality of the inferred kernel images, we employ three widely-used regression metrics: Mean Absolute Error (MAE), Mean Squared Error (MSE), and Root Mean Squared Error (RMSE).
+\textbf{Evaluation Metrics and Baselines.} To quantitatively assess the quality of the inferred kernel images, we employ three widely-used regression metrics: Mean Absolute Error (MAE), Mean Squared Error (MSE), and Root Mean Squared Error (RMSE), measuring the deviation between the predicted and ground truth kernels.

-For evaluating the first ML solution for QPI Kernel Extraction, we compare the performance of two approaches:
+Since our approach is the first machine learning solution for QPI kernel extraction, we compare it against the one-step baseline approach.
+Thus the evaluated approaches are:

 \begin{enumerate} \item \textbf{One-Step Baseline:} A single VAE is trained to directly map $\mathcal{Y}$ and $\mathcal{M}$ to $\mathcal{A}$ (as shown in Fig. \ref{fig:example}).

 \item \textbf{Our Two-Step solution}: as introduced in Sec. \ref{sec:method}. \end{enumerate}